 The chief purpose of this drill is to practice skills and procedures that CCC would expect to use if requested to aid in the movement on foot of a large number of people, such as moving a group of people from one shelter to another.
-This includes working with groups such as the city's Recreation and Community Services and the Santa Clara County Sheriff's Department.
+This includes working with city groups such as the city's Recreation and Community Services and the Department of Public works, as well as the Santa Clara County Sheriff's Department.